isomerpages/moe-queenstownpri/_about-us/School Rules and Expectations.md

 the physician.</p>
 </li>
 <li>
 <p>No friendship bands or accessories are allowed.
-Religious items are to
+Small earrings or simple
-be kept out of view, under the uniform.
-Small earrings or simple plain gold or silver ear studs are allowed.
+plain gold or silver ear studs are allowed.
 Multiple earrings are not allowed.
 No necklaces are to be worn.</p>
 </li>
 <li>
 <p>Fingernails are to be kept short and clean.
-No nail polish or strengthener
+No nail polish or nail strengthener
 should be applied to fingernails.</p>
 </li>
 <li>